 Policies and procedures are an essential component of any organization.

-Policies are important because they address pertinent issues, such as what constitutes acceptable behavior by employees.
+- Policies address pertinent issues, such as what constitutes acceptable behavior by employees.

 The following case study demonstrates how an organization failed to act in accordance with their policies and procedures, and the significant impact this failure had upon the organization.

 An employee of a large organization reported to the organization’s Human Resources (HR) department that a co-worker “harassed” her based on her gender.

 The HR Manager concluded that an internal investigation should be conducted to understand the details of the allegation.
 The HR Manager further concluded that a third-party was best suited to conduct such an investigation.

 This decision is consistent with best practices, as a third-party can often present itself as more neutral than an internal investigator can.
 For that reason, employees may be more inclined to be forthcoming with information.